vitessio/website/content/en/docs/user-guides/vtexplain-in-bulk.md

 ## 1. Gather the queries from your current production database

 These queries should be most, if not all, of the queries that are sent to your current production database tracked over an extended period of time.
 You may need to track your sent queries for days or weeks depending on your setup.
 You will need to normalize the queries you will be analyzing.
-To do this you can use any MySAL monitoring tool like VividCortex, Monyog or PMM.
+To do this, you can use any MySAL monitoring tool, like VividCortex, Monyog, or PMM.

 ## 2. Filter out specific queries

-Queries that are not supported or are coming from other sources should be removed from your normalized list.
-A few examples of queries to remove are:
+Remove from your list any unsupported queries or queries from non-application sources.
+The following are examples of queries to remove are:

 * LOCK/UNLOCK TABLES  -  These are likely coming from schema management tools, which you wouldn't want run against vtgate
 * FLUSH/PURGE LOGS  - These are likely coming from management scripts